 How To Protect Your Skin

 Minimizing exposure and adjusting your lifestyle habits are your best defense against the aging effects of environmental stressors.
-However, you can also adjust your skin care routine to provide additional protection and keep your complexion looking healthy and youthful.
+However, you can also adjust your skin care routine to provide additional protection and keep the appearance of your skin looking healthy and youthful.

 Birch water is a powerhouse sap that is found in our Birch Water Purifying Essence.
 Natalie calls it "nature's sports drink" for its beneficial blend of electrolytes, flavonoids, amino acids, proteins, enzymes and vitamins.
 Not sure how to add a facial essence to your skin care routine?
 Check out this article for our how-to guide on what is an essence.

 Adaptogens are another must.
-These mushrooms, plants and herbs have roots in Chinese and Ayervedic medicine, where they have been used for thousands of years due to their restorative and balancing properties.
-Perhaps the most famous adaptogen is reishi mushroom.
-Also known as the "mushroom of immortality," this 'shroom contains over 400 bio-active compounds that have regenerative, antioxidant and anti-inflammatory properties.
-You can find reishi mushroom and snow mushroom (another antioxidant-rich adaptogen) in the Snow Mushroom & Reishi Masque.
+These mushrooms, plants and herbs have roots in Chinese and Ayurvedic medicine, where they have been used for thousands of years due to their restorative and balancing properties.
+Perhaps the most famous adaptogen is the reishi mushroom.
+Also known as the "mushroom of immortality," this 'shroom contains over 400 bio-active compounds with rejuvenating properties.
+You can find reishi mushroom and snow mushroom (another powerful adaptogen) in the Snow Mushroom & Reishi Masque.

 Does your skin show the effects of environmental aging?
-Visit an Eminence Organics partner spa near you for a customized routine to protect your complexion.
+Visit an Eminence Organics Spa Partner near you for a customized routine to protect your complexion.